 Here is a simple example that relates

-tables through a single-column foreign key:CREATE TABLE parent (id INT NOT NULL,
+parent and child tables through a single-column foreign key:CREATE TABLE parent (id INT NOT NULL,

 PRIMARY KEY (id)